 The Bank attaches great importance to communication with shareholders.
 To this end, a number of means are used to promote greater understanding and dialogue with the investment community.
 The Bank holds group meetings with analysts in connection with the Bank’s annual and interim results.
 The results announcements are also broadcast live via webcast.
 Apart from the above, designated senior executives maintain regular dialogue with institutional investors and analysts to keep them abreast of the Bank’s development, subject to compliance with the applicable laws and regulations.
-Including the two results announcements, around a hundred meetings with analysts and fund managers were held in 2017.
-In addition, the Bank’s Vice-Chairman and Chief Executive, and Chief Financial Officer also made presentations and held group meetings with investors at investor forums.
+In addition, the Bank’s Chief Executive, Executive Director, and Chief Financial Officer also made presentations and held group meetings with investors at investor forums.

-Further, the Bank’s website (www.hangseng.com) offers timely access to the Bank’s financial information, announcements/circulars to shareholders and information on the Bank’s corporate governance structure and practices.
+Further, the Bank’s website offers timely access to the Bank’s financial information, announcements, circulars to shareholders and information on the Bank’s corporate governance structure and practices.
 For efficient communication with shareholders and in the interest of environmental preservation, shareholders are encouraged to browse the Bank’s corporate communications on the Bank’s website, in the place of receiving printed copies of the same.

 The AGM provides a useful forum for shareholders to exchange views with the Board.
-The Bank’s Chairman, Executive Directors, Chairmen of the Board Committees and Non-executive Directors (“NEDs”) are available at the AGM to answer questions from shareholders about the business and performance of the Bank.
+The Bank’s Chairman, ED(s), Chairmen of the Board Committees and NEDs are available at the AGM to answer questions from shareholders about the business and performance of the Bank.
 In addition, the Bank’s external auditor is also invited to attend the AGM to answer questions about the conduct of the audit, and the preparation and contents of the auditor’s report.
 Separate resolutions are proposed at general meetings for each substantial issue, including the re-election and election (as the case may be) of individual Directors.
-An explanation of the detailed procedures of conducting a poll will be provided to shareholders at the AGM, to ensure that shareholders are familiar with such procedures.
+For AGM held physically, an explanation of the detailed procedures of conducting a poll will be provided to shareholders at the AGM, to ensure that shareholders are familiar with such procedures.